 - Once the weight starts to jiggle, adjust the heat until it jiggles 4-10 times per minute – All American specific.
 The temperature should come up to 240-245 degrees F (115 to 118 Celsius).

-- Allow the canner to process for 90 minutes – 75 minutes for pint jars.
+- Allow the canner to process for 90 minutes – 75 minutes for pint jars at 11 pounds of pressure.

 - Allow the canner temperature to come back to 200 degrees F (93 Celsius).